 The rest of the tabs in the configuration wizard will remain with their default configuration.

 Now we will add the sinc3 filters.
 The board I have designed, besides the output voltage measure, also has measures for the input voltage, and the input and output currents, so we will need four sinc3 filters in our design.

-Finally, we need to develop the HDL to send the 4 measurements values to the MSS through APB3 interface.
+Finally, we need to develop the HDL to send the 4 measurement values to the MSS through APB3 interface.
 In order to develop the hdl, I have based on this document from Microchip.
-This document basically explains where the read enable signal is set and when the write enable signal is set.
+This document explains where the

 The input and output signals for the APB3 interface are the next.